SAP/fundamental-tools/abap-api-tools/abap-api/README.md

-## ABAP Helpers
+# ABAP API

 Value Input Helps annotations require remote-enablement of two ABAP Function Modules.
-Their names should be maintained in `system.yaml` of abap-ui-tools configuration file.
-Without these two function modules, Value Helps annotations are skipped.
+Their names can be maintained in `system.yaml` of abap-ui-tools configuration or passed via API.
+Without these two function modules, parsing Value Input Helps annotations will be skipped.

-:exclamation: The implementation given here just as example, neither maintained, nor supported in this repository
+:exclamation: The implementation given here just as example, neither maintained, nor supported here

 Here the overview of ABAP API used by design-time tools: